-There was no included keyboard with these early computers, and instead, users had to buy a converted IBM electric typewriter, or else convert another kind of electric typewriter by themselves.
+There was no included keyboard with these early computers, and instead, users had to either buy a converted IBM electric typewriter or convert another type of electric typewriter by themselves.

 Early Keyboard Designs

-The IBM Model M was hugely popular due to its incredibly over-engineered construction and typing experience.
+The IBM Model M was hugely popular due to its incredibly over-engineered construction and fantastic typing experience.
 You can still buy the same keyboard today from Unicomp, made from the same original mouldings and using the same type of buckling spring mechanical key switch.